Where is Sithonia?

 Sithonia is part of the Halkidiki peninsula in northeast Greece.
 Halkidiki has the shape of a trident and its three prongs - Kassandra, Sithonia and Mount Athos - are known also as "legs" or "fingers".
 Sithonia is the middle prong, more popular among families with kids and nature-lovers.

 The closest airport is Macedonia Airport of Thessaloniki, roughly 80 km from the beginning of Sithonia.
 The peninsula can be easily reached through a main road from the city of Thessaloniki.
 There are no ferry connections.

 The main village of the peninsula is Sykia, in the southwest part.
-Popular resorts are: to the west - Nikiti, Neos Marmaras and Toroni, to the east - Ormos Panagias, Vourvourou, Sarti, Paralia Sykia and Kalamitsi.
+Popular resorts are: Nikiti, Neos Marmaras and Toroni to the west, and Ormos Panagias, Vourvourou, Sarti, Paralia Sykia and Kalamitsi to the east.
 Do not expect cosmopolitan places, though, the villages are small and nightlife is almost missing in Sithonia.
 Sarti, Nikiti and Neos Marmaras have promenades which get lively and noisy in the evenings (during the summer), with enough restaurants, cafes, fast food and shops.

 What to eat in Sithonia?

 The cuisine of Sithonia is the typical for Greece and has no local specialties but you can buy aromatic honey, as well as dry spices and herbs from the region.
 Fresh fish and seafood are offered in many tavernas, along with the classic moussaka, pastitsio and stuffed vegetables.

 Our personal experience